 Vaccination is an important method to reduce the risk of developing infectious diseases, including COVID-19, caused by infection with the SARS-CoV-2 coronavirus.
 Immunisation occurs after the vaccine stimulates the immune system to induce antibodies (immunoglobulins) and cellular immunity to protect from severe COVID-19 disease, and possibly reduce the risk of transmission of infection in the community.

-Whilst public health measures and restrictions that were implemented by the Australian and New Zealand governments since March 2020 have been successful in controlling the COVID-19 pandemic, vaccination programs are required throughout the world, including Australia and New Zealand.
+Public health measures and restrictions that have been implemented by the Australian and New Zealand governments since March 2020 have been successful in reducing the spread of COVID-19 in our countries.
+However, the COVID-19 pandemic has been a major cause of illness and deaths worldwide, and local outbreaks continue to occur.
+This means that vaccination programs are required throughout the world, including Australia and New Zealand.

 COVID-19 vaccines to be used in Australia and New Zealand